 Dr. Kress, will also discuss insights into the changing marine climate of the Gulf of Maine as revealed by Maine seabirds such as puffins and terns.
 His research has shown the connections between warm water, increased rainfall and the plankton blooms that nourish forage fish, seabirds and all other coastal life.
 These ‘drivers’ of the marine ecosystem affect every stage of the seabird life cycle.
 He will also share the recent discovery of the previously unknown winter home for puffins- and explain how this discovery helped to establish the new ‘Northeast Canyons and Seamounts National Marine Monument.’

-other 2018 festival speakers
+2018 Featured festival speakers

 Yenifer DÍAZ, Program Director, PANAMA Audubon society